 They are less expensive than other water filter options upfront, but the filter requires frequent cartridge replacement making them more expensive in the long run.

 If you can, opt for a high-quality filtration system like a Berkey water filter as it’s a much better alternative, but if you don’t have the space or the budget right now, water pitchers like the Soma Plant Based Filter system, Clearly Filtered, and ZeroWater 10-Cup Pitcher with Filter are good options.
-For a water bottle, LifeStraw have a filter installed in the lid of the bottle which filters out bacteria, parasites and microplastics.
+For a water bottle, LifeStraw has a filter installed in the lid of the bottle which filters out bacteria, parasites and microplastics.

 Charcoal Stick Water Filters